As competition for top talent heats up, more and more employers are looking to become the employer of choice for passive candidates.

-It’s already a huge accomplishment to make passive candidates apply for your job.
-That means you’re using the best tools out there, that you are an employer of choice, and that you have an efficient recruitment strategy.
+Making passive candidates apply for your job is already a huge accomplishment.
+That means you’re using the best tools out there, being an employer of choice, and having an efficient recruitment strategy.
 If you get to this point, ensure your potential employees receive the best candidate experience.

 When putting together your recruitment strategy, you should also take your application and interview process into consideration.
 Many candidates won't have a resume, and those who do won't want to submit it through a tedious application process.
 Take yourself through your application process to see what works and what doesn't for all types of candidates.
 Try offering an alternative application process for semi-active and passive candidates, such as applying with an online profile.

-You may also want to take a look at your interview process to make sure it's efficient for both parties.
+You may also want to look at your interview process to ensure it's efficient for both parties.
 Employed candidates may have a hard time doing interviews in the middle of the day, so try to schedule them during off-hours and/or through phone or video conferencing.